huntabyte/unetlab.github.io/about/index.md

 ---
 layout: page
 published: true
-title: "About Unified Networking Lab"
+title: "About Emulated Virtual Environment"
 abstract: !
-"About UNetLab software and developers."
+"About UNetLab | EVE software and developers."
 categories:
 - About
 authors: